-The audited financial statements and related reports of PricewaterhouseCoopers LLP, independent registered public accounting firm for the Fund, contained in the Fund's Form N-CSR for the most recent fiscal year end are hereby incorporated by reference.
-The audited financial statements of the Fund's Form N-CSR for the most recent fiscal year end have been incorporated herein by reference in reliance upon such report given upon the authority of such firm as experts in accounting and auditing.
+The audited financial statements and related reports of PricewaterhouseCoopers LLP, independent registered public accounting firm for the Funds, contained in the Funds' Form N-CSR for the most recent fiscal year end are hereby incorporated by reference.
+The audited financial statements in the Funds' Form N-CSR have been incorporated herein by reference in reliance upon such report given upon the authority of such firm as experts in accounting and auditing.
 No other parts of the Form N-CSR are incorporated by reference herein.
-A copy of the Fund's financial information may be obtained upon request and without charge by writing Goldman Sachs& Co.
+A copy of the Funds' financial information may be obtained upon request and without charge by writing Goldman Sachs& Co.
 LLC, 71 South Wacker Drive, Suite 1200, Chicago, Illinois 60606 or by calling Goldman Sachs & Co.
-LLC, at the telephone number on the back cover of the Fund's Prospectuses.
+LLC, at the telephone number on the back cover of the Funds' Prospectuses.